Code-Institute-Submissions/guess_the_footballer_game/README.md

 ## Testing

+Manual testing has been performed to test the features of the Guess the Footballer Game.

+The login feature has been tested by entering an unregistered user name into the login field.
+A message to inform the user that they are not registered is correctly displayed, as well as a message to inform the user if a username is already taken.
+Equally testing has been performed and validated for registered users to log in and for new users registering who are both taken directly to question 1 once they are logged in.
+Once the user logs in or registers a welcome message is displayed in the navbar, which manual testing has validated.
+The logout feature has been tested and correctly logs the user out and redirects back to the home page.

+The contact and homepage links were tested to ensure they work correctly in the navbar.

+A number of complete quizes have been performed answering all 20 questions.
+This has confirmed that the images of each footballer are being randomly generated as expected.
+During this testing both correct and incorrect answers were submitted to ensure these are validated and generating the correct score for each game.
+Question numbers and messages for correct and incorrect answers are both working correctly and have been validated by extensive testing.
+Once all 20 questions have been answered the correct final score is displaying correctly, with a message to go to the scoreboard to see where the user ranks on the all time list.

+The scoreboard is correctly showing and ranking the users by their final score for the quiz.
+Each user is being added to the scorebaord upon answering the final question.

 ## Deployment

 This app is hosted on Heroku.
 To be able to run the code on Heroku, a Procfile was added to tell Heroku it's a Python project (web: python app.py), as were the Config vars for IP (0.0.0.0) and PORT (5000).